 Further, setting court dates can be a challenge because the person who is liable or at fault often wants to avoid court at all costs.
 They might know they will need to swear things under oath, and that they can get in trouble for lying in court.

+There are many ways someone can delay going to court.
 If you have a small claims matter, the procedures are much more simple.
-The maximum amount for small claims matters vary depending on which province you live in.
-Superior trial court is much more strict than small claims court.
+The maximum amount for small claims matters varies depending on which province you live in.
+Also, the supreme trial court is much more strict than a small claims court.

 We release information and articles that will be helpful to you many times per week.
-Check the blog page every week to see if there is something you can use.
+Therefore, check the blog page every week to see if there is something you can use.

 Normally the first step of discovery is to disclose all the documents that might be used in the court hearing.
-You should disclose as much as possible, if it is relevant to what you are trying to argue.
-You will also need to describe what you are sending to the other side, and then send all the evidence.
+You should disclose as much as possible if it is relevant to what you are trying to argue.
+You will also need to describe what you are sending to the other side and then send all the evidence.

 Then there will be a meeting where each side can ask the other side a series of questions.
 This can be done in person or by written questions.
 If it’s by written questions, it’s called interrogatories.